 12. Layer the Rolls

-Place a layer of rolls over cabbage.
-If you want to use smoked meat to intensify the taste, add a few pieces of it among the stuffed cabbage rolls.
+Place a layer of rolls over the cabbage.
+If you want to use smoked meat to intensify the taste, add a few pieces of it to the stuffed cabbage rolls.

 13. Continue Layering